adrian-j-perez/ajp-static-website/Run-local-server.md

 # Run Website Locally
 **First off let me say you do not really need to follow this guide right away**.

-You can just open the index.html (by copying the file path) and start seeing some output in the browser, but not everything will load like the markdown text and images/icons.
+You can just open the index.html (by copying the file path) and start seeing some output in the browser, but not everything will load like the markdown text and images/icons (this is due to a cros security preventing this).

 # TD;LR
 Run this command in the project dir `python -m http.server` then go to `http://localhost:8000/index.html`